Bira/octopus-carnival/_drafts/wir-mm3-4e-weaver.md

 Tought weavers can also choose to spend a standard, move, or minor action directing a **Coordinated Strike**, which essentially gifts the spent action to an ally within 5 squares and allows the ally to immediately take that action.

+### Hex Weaver

+This is the weaver attuned to the Shadow power source.
+And what is the Shadow power source?
+As far as I know it's basically "Arcane in a Halloween costume".
+It started getting mentions as something distinctaround this time, and would get a supplement all to itself named Heroes of Shadow the next year.
+To my knowledge it never got very popular due to this conceptual confusion with arcane magic and due to most of its associated classes not being very good.
+Anyway, it got a weaver here.

+As you might have imagined, Hex Weavers are the ones associated with Shadow.
+They're too cool to hang out with other weavers, and instead oversee portals into the Shadowfell from which they launch expeditions to pursue mysterious goals that may or may not be related to the overall plan of the weaver civilization.

+A Hex Weaver is a Level 27 Elite Lurker with 382 HP, and it's also too cool to follow the same rules as the other weavers.
+Its minor action attacks are **Extract Shadow Soul**, which has the usual effects but only targets creatures with shadow powers, and **Shrouded Eye**, a ranged attack that deals psychic damage and makes the weaver invisible to the target for a turn.
+The latter can only be used once per round, which breaks from the pattern.

+This is also the weaver with the highest number of standard action powers:
+**Shadow Grasp** is a stronger, melee version of Shrouded Eye; **Stinging Shroud** is a close burst 1 that deals necrotic damage and is much stronger against creatures granting combat advantage to the weaver.
+And **Shadow Mask** is an encounter power that makes it invisible for a turn.

+Finally, if the weaver is damaged, it can **Step Into Shadow** (recharge 4+) to become insubstantial for a turn and teleport its speed as a reaction.

+Hex weavers are a bit disappointing.
+They'd be a lot more dangerous if Shadow Mask was a recharge or at-will power, or if Shadow Grasp was a minor action.
+They also had the problem that there weren't a lot of shadow-based PCs around when they were published, because Heroes of Shadow was like six months away from its release.

+## Final Impressions

+I'm not familiar with weavers from previous editions but I really like their lore here.
+The targetting restrictions on their Extract Soul attack do feel a little artificial, but are easily removed.
+I don't like the shadow power source very much, so I didn't like Hex Weavers, but the others are quite flavorful and powerful.